 In the case that a misfortune does occur during your stay in Morocco and you do become a victim to a crime (whether it be a faux guide, sexual harassment or theft), the simplest way to get help is to reach the the Tourist Police.
 In popular urban centers, it’s quite easy to find one in just about every corner but you can usually also ask at your hotel for information on the nearest police office.
 In emergency situations, you can dial 19 to reach the police in urban areas, 177 for the Royal Gendarmerie (the police force in rural areas), and 15 for an ambulance or firemen.

-It’s also a good idea to always have the address and contact number of your national embassy in Morocco so you can quickly get in touch if needed.
+It’s also a good idea to always have the address and contact number of your national embassy or consulate in Morocco so you can quickly get in touch if needed.

 So how safe is Morocco, really?